Local moving companies in Tennessee

 Other considerations when moving to Fayetteville, NC

 - State licensing: For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.
 All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has a license before hiring them.

-- State regulator: You can verify a North Carolina moving license and its status on the state regulator's official website.
+- State regulator: You can check the status of a North Carolina moving license directly on the state regulator’s official website, here.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to North Carolina.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to North Carolina without any delays.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
+- Mover’s insurance: Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 FAQ